 faytech is on of the best industrial motherboard manufacturers in the USA

 What is a motherboard?
 A motherboard can be defined as a central circuit board creating a complex electronic system from within a computer for example.
 A motherboard is vitally important as it provides the electrical links by which the other components of the system talk to each other and also contains the central processing unit, most commonly called CPU and other subsystems such as real time clock for example, and some other secondary interfaces.
-They are produced in different sizes and shapes which can be specific to each computer maker.
-Actually, most computer motherboards are now using a standard form since 2007.
+They are produced in different sizes and shapes which can be specific to each manufacturer.

 Motherboards are most of the time air cooled with heat sinks often installed on larger chips.
 Most motherboards also have connectors for additional case fans just in case.
 More recent motherboards now have integrated ambient sensors to detect motherboard and CPU temperatures in order to regulate the fan speed and lower the temperature faster and better.
 This being mainly due to the appearance of thermal management systems that can now cool down the motherboard and reduce the noise more efficiently for better performances.
 Laptops would usually use a much different kind of motherboard.
 They usually are miniaturized and highly integrated motherboards specifically designed for laptops.
 The fact that they are almost unique is actually one of the reasons why laptops are so difficult to upgrade and repair.